 Most people had no sewage system.
 People used chamberpots and buckets, which were emptied into cisterns and carted off by an informal network of night-soil carters.

-People were used to getting sick from the water now and then.
+People were used to getting sick from the water now and then, but in 1854, in an area called Golden Square, hundreds of people began to die.
+The cholera bacteria had arrived in London.

-But when cholera bacteria arrived in London, and seeped from a cistern into the water, people died by the hundreds.

 Golden Square: A Map